11 MIN READ

 4. Examine the Evidence

 A credible news story will include plenty of facts – quotes from experts, survey data and official statistics, for example.
-If these are missing or the source is an unknown expert or a "friend," question it!
+Or detailed, consistent and corroborated eye-witness accounts from people on the scene.
+If these are missing, question it!

 Does the evidence prove that something definitely happened?
-Or, have the facts been "twisted" to back up a particular viewpoint?
+Or, have the facts been selected or "twisted" to back up a particular viewpoint?

 Finally, use your common sense!
-If a story sounds unbelievable, it probably is.
-Bear in mind that fake news is designed to "feed" your biases or fears.
-And, remember, just because a story sounds "right" and true, doesn't mean that it is.
+Bear in mind that fake news is designed to "feed" your biases, hopes or fears.

 For example, it's unlikely that your favorite designer brand is giving away a million free dresses to people who turn up to its stores.
 Equally, just because your colleague believes that two married co-workers are having an affair, doesn't mean it's true.

 Some stories that you'll encounter will sound "wrong," but won't necessarily be fake news.
-They could be intentional satire, for example, or something that comes from a humorous website, like The Onion or The Daily Mash, for example.
+They could be intentional satire or something that comes from a humorous website, like The Onion or The Daily Mash, for example.

-If these tips suggest that the information that you have is fake, or if you have any doubts about it, avoid sharing it with others.
+If these tips suggest that the information that you are about to pass on is fake, partial or malicious, avoid sharing it with others – even if you're inviting them to check it.
 Doing so could lead to rumors spreading and may harm your professional credibility.

 Test Your Knowledge